Understanding Tenant Eviction in Belgium (2025)

 -

 Formal Notice: Before initiating legal proceedings, the landlord must send a formal notice to the tenant.
 The notice period varies depending on the lease type and reason for eviction.
 For non-payment of rent, an eight-day period is typically granted to rectify the situation.
+For lease termination based on other grounds, notice periods are generally one to three months depending on lease duration and type.
 This document must clearly state the alleged breaches and possible consequences.

 -